 To find out if your local jurisdiction has adopted the solar property tax exemption and if your home qualifies for it, contact your local jurisdiction.
 If it does, you must complete the State of New Hampshire Permanent Application for Property Tax Credits/Exemptions and file it with your municipality.

 The tax exemption is a great perk to have in place to minimize the financial burden of converting to solar energy.
-If your jurisdiction has adopted the exemption, it can represent a maximum value of over $6,500 and takes minimal time to apply.
+If your jurisdiction has adopted the exemption, it can represent a maximum value of over $8,600, based on the current property tax rate of 1.77%.

 Net energy metering — or just NEM — is a billing policy mandated by the New Hampshire Public Utilities Commission (PUC) for most major utility companies, including:

 The policy guarantees that you’re credited for the excess energy your panels generate that you don’t use and instead send to the power grid.
 The credits you accrue can be called on at a later date to avoid paying the retail rate for electricity, which is outstanding in New England, given the well-above-average electricity rates and energy costs.5